flexera-public/policy_templates/compliance/azure/azure_untagged_resources/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses* - A list of email addresses to notify
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
-- *list of tags* - list of tags keys to find resources which are not tagged by given inputs.
+- *List of tags* - List of tags keys to find resources which are not tagged by given inputs.

 ## Policy Actions